-An SBC, before receiving an STTR award, must negotiate a written agreement between the SBC and the partnering Research Institution (RI), allocating intellectual property (IP) rights, if any, to carry out follow-on research, development, or commercialization.
+An SBC, before receiving an STTR award, must negotiate a written agreement between the SBC and the partnering RI, IP rights, if any, to carry out follow-on research, development, or commercialization.
 This written agreement must be signed by authorized representatives of the SBC, RI, and subcontractors and consultants, as applicable.